vsanthanam/Athena/Sources/Athena/Athena.docc/Articles/Serializing.md

 ``JSON`` values can be serialized into Swift `String`, values or into UTF8-Encoded Swift `Data` values.

-The easiest way to do this is to use the Athena provide initializers for `String` and `Data`
+The easiest way to do this is to use the Athena-provided initializers for `String` and `Data`

 ```swift
 import Athena